allynfolksjr/netid-tools/README.md

 Version History
 ===============

+## 0.5.2

+* Expand cluster paths if available in quota output

 ## 0.5.0

 * Switch to new SSH connection method; reuse already existing SSH connection for host if it exists